Home Mortgage

 What is a mortgage payment?

-A borrower makes monthly payments made up of principal, interest, taxes, insurance, and any PMI toward the mortgage.
-With a fixed-rate mortgage, payments toward principal and interest stay the same, but the amounts put toward each are divvied up differently over time.
+A borrower makes monthly payments, typically made up of principal, interest, taxes, insurance, and any private mortgage insurance required by the lender.
+With a fixed-rate mortgage, monthly payments stay the same, but the amount of each payment that is put toward principal vs. interest is divvied up differently over time.
+A mortgage loan calculator can show what monthly payments would be based on different loan types and interest rates.

 How does my credit score affect my mortgage loan interest rate?